tphanqc/Vehicle-Detection-Counting/README.md

      - a separate .txt file where you mention the number of cars and trucks detected in the videos associated with the corresponding video filename (cars, trucks and buses counted and associated video name on one line, as many lines in the file as the number of videos you predicted on)

-     - the python script for predicting on new videos
+     - a python script for predicting on new videos

  - Topic 3 (optional): count number of cars in North Bound direction and right turn at the intersection ( you can assign a direction in each leg by yourself)